Percival Marling: Military career

-Marling was commissioned a second lieutenant into the King's Royal Rifle Corpson 11 August 1880, and promoted to lieutenant on 1 July 1881.
+Marling was commissioned a second lieutenant into the King's Royal Rifle Corps on 11 August 1880, and promoted to lieutenant on 1 July 1881.

 He was 23 years old, and a lieutenant in the 3rd Battalion, The King's Royal Rifle Corps, British Army, attached Mounted Infantry during the Mahdist War when the following deed took place for which he was awarded the VC.

 On 13 March 1884 at the Battle of Tamai in the Sudan during the Mahdist War, Lieutenant Marling risked his life to save that of a private of The Royal Sussex Regiment who had been shot.
 His citation reads:

 For his conspicuous bravery at the battle of Tamai, on 13th March last, in risking his life to save that of Private Morley, Royal Sussex Regiment, who, having been shot, was lifted and placed in front of Lieutenant Marling on his horse.
 He fell off almost immediately, when Lieutenant Marling dismounted, and gave up his horse for the purpose of carrying off Private Morley, the enemy pressing close on to them until they succeeded in carrying him about 80 yards to a place of comparative safety.

 Marling was promoted to captain on 22 December 1888 and to major on 12 August 1896.

 He served in the Second Boer War (1899–1902) in South Africa, where in March 1901 he took over the command of the 18th Hussars.
 He was promoted to lieutenant-colonel on 19 February 1902.
 For his service during the war, he was mentioned in despatches (dated 8 April 1902) and appointed a Companion of the Order of the Bath (CB) in the South Africa honours list published on 26 June 1902.
 After the war ended in June 1902 he returned home on the SS Sicilia, which arrived at Southampton in October 1902, and he received the actual decoration of CB from King Edward VII during an investiture at Buckingham Palace on 24 October 1902.

 On 20 October 1903, he was appointed a deputy lieutenant of Gloucestershire, and served in World War I, being made a general staff officer, grade 1 in May 1915.

 In 1923 he was appointed high sheriff of Gloucestershire.

 He later achieved the rank of colonel in February 1907 and died on 29 May 1936.
 He wrote an autobiography, Rifleman And Hussar (John Murray, London, 1931) detailing his military career.